MichFrie/CrackingCodesWithPythonAndCsharp/README.md

 # CrackingCodesWithPythonAndCsharp
-translation of Al Sweigarts PYthon book into Csharp
+translation of Al Sweigarts Python book into Csharp